lumail/lumail/README.md

     * You may view the first screen-ful of a message.
 If it is text/plain.

 Missing functionality largely relates to using this client for real.

 The following features are missing:

 * The ability to compose a new message.
 * The ability to reply to a message.
 * The ability to delete a message.
+* The ability to mark a new message as read.

 Screenshots